 NSW Pet Registry

-It is now easier than ever to keep your beloved furry family member’s registration details up-to-date.
-Access to the NSW Pet Registry is now open to members of the public.
+It is now easier than ever to keep your beloved furry family member’s registration details up-to-date with the NSW Pet Registry.
 This means you can easily register your pet, update your contact details, report your pet missing/found, transfer ownership of a pet and pay lifetime registration fees straight from your computer, tablet or smart phone device.

 All cats and dogs in NSW are required to be microchipped and this information placed on the registry before twelve (12) weeks of age.
 This means your cat or dog’s details should already be on the registry ready for you to access.
 If you are not sure of your pet’s microchip number, you can contact your local vet to see if they have it on file.
 If they don’t have a record, you can attend your local vet and have them scan your pet, at which point they will be able to confirm you are the owner and provide you with the microchip number for your records.
 If your pet is not microchipped, the vet can make sure this is done for you and add the information to the NSW Pet Registry.